remix-run/react-router/packages/router/README.md

 The `@remix-run/router` package is a framework-agnostic routing package (sometimes referred to as a browser-emulator) that serves as the heart of [React Router][react-router] and [Remix][remix] and provides all the core functionality for routing coupled with data loading and data mutations.
 It comes with built-in handling of errors, race-conditions, interruptions, cancellations, lazy-loading data, and much, much more.

-If you're using React Router, you should never `import` anything directly from the `@remix-run/router` or `react-router` packages, but you should have everything you need in either `react-router-dom` or `react-router-native`.
-Both of those packages re-export everything from `@remix-run/router` and `react-router`.
+If you're using React Router, you should never `import` anything directly from the `@remix-run/router` - you should have everything you need in `react-router-dom` (or `react-router`/`react-router-native` if you're not rendering in the browser).
+All of those packages should re-export everything you would otherwise need from `@remix-run/router`.

 > **Warning**
 >